Clement Freud: Child sexual abuse allegations

-A third woman, Vicky Hayes, has alleged that she was assaulted and raped by Freud when she was aged 17.
+A third woman, Vicky Hayes, alleged that she was assaulted and raped by Freud when she was aged 17.
 Hayes said Freud had no right to his reputation as a "pillar of society" and ought to be posthumously stripped of his knighthood.
 It also emerged that Operation Yewtree had been passed Freud's name in 2012 when two alleged victims made accusations to the National Society for the Prevention of Cruelty to Children (NSPCC).

-Allegations have also been made of predatory behaviour towards female students during Freud's time as Rector of the University of Dundee in the 1970s.
+Allegations were also made of predatory behaviour towards female students during Freud's time as Rector of the University of Dundee in the 1970s.
 Craig Murray, a former British ambassador, who was a student at Dundee University in the late 1970s, described an incident when Freud asked the president of the students' union to pimp for him and select a woman to entertain him.